 Here, one code language runs on multiple platforms and is a cheaper and faster solution.
 They provide a native look and feel with the help of an HTML UI framework and CSS, JS Technology.

 But, as discussed, each tool has its pros and cons, there’s no one-size-fits-all solution.

-How much will it Cost you to Create Chat App?
+How much will it Cost you to Create a Chat Application?

 Mobile App development cost estimate not only hinges on development time and hourly rates, but also the price depends on a number of factors that are needed to successfully implement an idea.